Ep. 5: Deposco’s Warehouse Managing System Grows The Daily Grace

 One is an Amazon integration.
 Deposco’s WMS software integrations pull in Amazon point-of-sale (POS) automatically.
 We have a workaround system with Deposco right now where we can fulfill those orders.
 Automating those functions will pool 3 or 4 people out of that job specifically as far as shippers go, but then it goes back to operations, pooling, NPOs, accepting POS, confirming them, making sure quantities are correct, etc.

-It’s going to make pack-ship process even more efficient and simple.
+It’s going to make the pick-pack-ship process even more efficient and simple.
 We’ve just implemented a first in first out (FIFO) feature for our products as well, which allows us to get out the older products, or products with publishing errors, first.
 We’re excited about those things.

 Those are just a few things in the works right now, but we have tons on our change request form for Deposco to start working on.
 It’s super-exciting stuff that’s going to be great for our growth.

 It sounds like you guys have a lot of plans and a lot of things going.